jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

      Joomla 2.5 sites are on the same computer, simply note the full path to the migration file.

-     THIS IS IMPORTANT!
+     .. warning:: THIS IS IMPORTANT!
 If your Joomla 2.5 is on some other computer, such as a NAS web server, you must copy the migration file to that computer!
 It will not be uploaded by the migration software!

  10. Log into the back end of your Joomla 2.5 system as an administrator.